quicwg/multipath/draft-ietf-quic-multipath.md

 the only way for an endhost to detect path closure (see
 {{idle-time-close}}).

-PATH_ABANDON frame causes all CIDs allocated by both of the endpoints for the specified Path ID to be retired.
+When a path is abandoned, all CIDs allocated by both of the endpoints for the specified Path ID need to be retired.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still apply on the whole connection.
 In particular, the reception of either a